UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 lang_home_tidy.info()
 ```

-The data above is now tidy!
+The data is now tidy!
 We can go through the three criteria again to check
 that this data is a tidy data set.

 1. All the statistical variables are their own columns in the data frame (i.e.,